xtuml/bridgepoint/doc-bridgepoint/notes/8395_cleanup_1.int.md

 5.4.2  This issue is only partially completed as part of this promotion and will remain open for the remaining work.

+5.5 The files moved to the graveyard are committed directly to master branch on that repository.

 6. Implementation Comments
 --------------------------
 None.